-- Drain the tofu by wrapping tofu with 3-4 layers of paper towels and place on a plate.
-Place a flat plate on top of the tofu to squeeze the liquid out for 15 minutes.
+- Wrap the tofu with 2-3 layers of paper towels and place another plate on top.
+Drain the water out of tofu for 15 minutes.

-- Put dashi, soy sauce, and mirin in a saucepan and bring to a boil.
+- Put dashi, soy sauce, and mirin in a small saucepan and bring to boil.
 Turn off the heat and set aside.

-- Remove tofu from paper towels and cut tofu into 8 pieces.
+- Remove the tofu from paper towels and cut it into 8 pieces.

-- Heat 1½ inch of oil the oil to 350F (175C) in a deep fryer.
+- Heat the oil to 350F (175C) in a deep fryer or medium saucepan.
 Coat the tofu with potato starch and deep fry until they turn light brown and crispy.

-- Remove the tofu and drain excess oil on a plate lined with paper towels.
+- Remove the tofu and drain excess oil on a plate lined with paper towels or wire rack.

-- To serve, place the tofu in a serving bowl and pour the sauce on the tofu.
+- To serve, place the tofu in a serving bowl and gently pour the sauce without wetting the tofu.
 Garnish with grated daikon, green onion, katsuobushi, and shichimi togarashi.